7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 	- Spring prevents Driver and Key pins from rattling around
 	- Teeth (pointy bits on the Driver Pins)
 - Techniques
+	- Bumping - a bypass method uses a key cut to the lowest depths and kinetic energy to bounce the driver pins above the shear line and allow a lock to be opened
+	- Decoding - testing the combination through tension and feel rather than brute forcing combinations
 	- False set is if a pin appears to be set but it doesn't rattle - [lockpickshop](https://www.lockpickshop.com/Lockpicking-Guide/lock-picking_ch8.htm)
 	- Raking
+	- Rapping - opening Locks with spring loaded locking lugs by tapping a hammer on the side of the lock
 	- Single Pin Picking (SPP) is picking a lock one pin at a time
 - Lock Picking Tools
 	- Pin Tumbler Tools: